 Orlynn and Vivian met in New London, Minnesota in the early 1950s.
-Vivian worked at the Big Store, (the local grocery store in New London) and rather than return to her family's Irving Township farm each night, she stayed in New London with her aunt, Hannah (Johnson) Rose.
+Vivian worked at the Big Store, (the local grocery store in New London) and rather than return to her father Walter Jordin's Irving Township farm each night, she stayed in New London with her aunt, Hannah (Johnson) Rose.
 Then on the weekends she went to the farm east of New London; her father, Walter, would pick her up.
 After meeting Vivian, Orlynn volunteered to give her rides to her home on the weekends.
 Family lore states that Orlynn would go shopping at the Big Store in order to visit with Vivian.
 His mother and sisters would find food, such as lettuce and bread, in his bedroom closet.
 For the record, Orlynn denied hiding food from his special shopping trips!

 Orlynn Mankell and Vivian Jordin were married on November 19, 1954 at Vivian's home church of Zion Irving Lutheran Church in Irving Township, east of New London.